canaranjo23/isce2-docker/README.md

 # isce2-docker

-This repository allows to deploy the ISCE2 Docker on Portainer using the Stack services by using the Repository Build method.
+This repository enables the deployment of the ISCE2 Docker on Portainer using the Stack services through the Repository Build method.

 The ISCE2 image is pulled from: https://hub.docker.com/r/isce/isce2